What is the purpose of the evaluation?

 When and where can I take the exam?

 Because walk-in exams have been so popular, this semester we are offering all of our exams as walk-ins—no appointment necessary.
 Occasionally there are changes in schedule.
-Call or visit the Testing Center 718-488-1392, Pratt Building 110, to see if there has been a change that affects the day you are planning to take the exam.
+Call or visit the Testing Center, located at LLC, 4th floor; 718-488-1392, to see if there has been a change that affects the day you are planning to take the exam.

 What happen if I don’t pass the test?

 If you fail any section of the Computer Literacy Exam, you are allowed to retake it over until you pass it.
-You should retake only the section failed.
+However, you may take a section only once per day.
+You should retake only the section failed on any subsequent exam date.
 There is no limit on the number of times you may take the test.

 What if I have special test-taking needs?